RealityBending/Onboarding/README.md

 Send us a message and let us know, we're likely unaware of that!

-In summary, for any reason, **do not hestitate to drop us a message!** Communication is key.
-Otherwise any unadressed issue can build up and create unnecessary stress or problems.
+In summary, for any reason, **do not hesitate to drop us a message!** Communication is key.
+Otherwise, any unaddressed issue can build up and create unnecessary stress or problems.

 > **I sent a message but nobody answered...**